theBrianCui/CSC-143-Notes/01.08/README.md

  - Describes methods a class *must* implement
  - Does NOT describe *how* the methods are implemented
+ - Cannot have properties* (for the purposes of this class)

 *See:* Shape2D
 *See:* Shape2DTest